awsdocs/amazon-s3-developer-guide/doc_source/access-policy-language-overview.md

   If you do not explicitly grant access to \(allow\) a resource, access is implicitly denied\.
 You can also explicitly deny access to a resource, which you might do in order to make sure that a user cannot access it, even if a different policy grants access\.

 + **Principal** – The account or user who is allowed access to the actions and resources in the statement\.
-You specify a principal only in a bucket policy\.
-It is the user, account, service, or other entity who is the recipient of this permission\.
-In a user policy, the user to which the policy is attached is the implicit principal\.
+In a bucket policy, the principal is the user, account, service, or other entity who is the recipient of this permission\.

 The following example bucket policy shows the preceding common policy elements\.
-The policy allows Dave, a user in account *Account\-ID*, `s3:GetBucketLocation`, `s3:ListBucket` and `s3:GetObject` Amazon S3 permissions on the `examplebucket` bucket\.
+The policy allows Dave, a user in account *Account\-ID*, `s3:GetObject`, `s3:GetBucketLocation`, and `s3:ListBucket` Amazon S3 permissions on the `examplebucket` bucket\.

 ```
 {
     "Version": "2012-10-17",
+    "Id": "ExamplePolicy01",
     "Statement": [
         {
-         "Sid": "ExampleStatement1",
+            "Sid": "ExampleStatement01",
             "Effect": "Allow",
             "Principal": {
                 "AWS": "arn:aws:iam::Account-ID:user/Dave"
             },
             "Action": [
+                "s3:GetObject",
                 "s3:GetBucketLocation",
-            "s3:ListBucket",
-            "s3:GetObject"
+                "s3:ListBucket"
             ],
             "Resource": [
+                "arn:aws:s3:::examplebucket/*",
                 "arn:aws:s3:::examplebucket"
             ]
         }
     ]
 }
 ```

- Because this is a bucket policy, it includes the `Principal`  element, which specifies who gets the permission\.

 For more information about the access policy elements, see the following topics: